The Art of Peace

 • You can apply here.

 • The Registration Fee is EUR 280,00 for the entire event.
-The Fee includes Panel Discussions, Participation in one of the Workshops, Evening Event, Lunch, Dinner, Coffee breaks and Visit of Castle as well as hotel transfer (if applicable).
+The Fee includes Panel Discussions, Participation in one of the Workshops, Evening Event, Lunch, Dinner, Coffee breaks and hotel transfer (if applicable).
 It is possible to register for individual days.
 However, we recommend attending the entire event and would like to point out that the workshops can only be attended in their entirety.
 We offer a 50% Discount for students, retirees, pupils, apprentices, disabled people and persons doing military or civilian service!

 Please note that the registration process is only complete once we have received the participation fee.